 So are you ready to get your tomatoes planted?
-Be sure to read these top Tips for Growing Perfect Tomatoes before you start!
+Be sure to read these top Tips for Growing Perfect Tomatoes before you start your garden this year!

 Tips for Growing Perfect Tomatoes